kohner/espzleep/README.md

 - https://www.arduino.cc/en/Guide
 - https://www.instructables.com/Setting-Up-the-Arduino-IDE-to-Program-ESP8266

-When your Arduino IDE is ready to upload to ESP8266 copy and paste the code from esp.ino into Arduino IDE and hit upload - the ESP needs to be attached via USB Cable :)
+When your Arduino IDE is ready to upload to ESP8266 copy and paste the code from esp.ino into Arduino IDE and hit upload.
+Make sure you choose the appropriate board and USB port.

 [todo]